I am a marketing professional holding a postgraduate degree in management. I live in Chennai and have traveled extensively in Tamil Nadu.

 Lord Theerthagireeswar, one form of Lord Shiva, is the main deity in this temple.
 People believe that Lord Ram prayed to Lord Shiva to forgive him for the sins he committed by killing the demons after defeating Ravana.

-There are many perennial streams on this hill dedicated to various Hindu Gods.
+Theerthamalai in Tamil means a hill with many holy streams.
+There are many perennial streams on Theerthamalai hill, dedicated to various Hindu Gods.
 The Hanuman Theertham is another famous temple in Theerthamalai.

 Distance From Major Cities